Jump to Section:

 Annotations: You can filter results to see only annotated taxa.
 You will see genus or species information for annotations at the genus or species level, respectively.

-Visualize coverage
+Visualize Coverage

 You can evaluate the uniformity and breadth of genome coverage for a taxon of interest by looking at the coverage visualization.
 Click here to learn more about coverage visualization and how to interpret it.
-This feature is only available for taxa supported by at least one contig match at the nucleotide level (NT database).
+This feature is available for taxa supported by at least one read match at the nucleotide level (NT database).
 Note that the tool used for contig assembly, metaFlye, only assembles reads > 1 kb.

-1) Hover your cursor over a taxon of interest in the Sample Report Table.
-This will enable the coverage icon.
+To view genome coverage hover over the taxon name of interest which will display a set of analysis icons.
+Click the coverage visualization icon ().
 You can select taxa of interest at the genus or species level.

-3) If you choose to view coverage for a given genus, the reference sequence will be selected based on the species with the highest read count.
+If you choose to view coverage for a given genus, the reference sequence will be selected based on the species with the highest read count.
 However, you can select other reference sequences from the dropdown menu.
 Reference sequences in the dropdown menu (up to 10) are selected based on sequences with the highest read count.
-You can also download contig sequences aligning to the reference by clicking the Download icon on the right-hand side of the coverage visualization panel.

-You can select different reference sequences and download contigs aligning to the reference from the coverage visualization panel.
+You can download contig sequences aligning to the reference by clicking the Download icon on the right-hand side of the coverage visualization panel.

-Use BLAST to confirm taxa of interest
+Use BLAST to Confirm Taxa

 You can use BLAST to confirm alignments to taxa of interest.
 Click here to learn more about BLAST.
 This feature can be launched from the coverage visualization panel.
-If you are having trouble viewing results when running multiple contig sequences see the BLAST troubleshooting section below.

 To run BLAST: